datacamp/pythonwhat/docs/source/logic_tests/test_correct.md

 A wrapper function around `test_or()`, `test_correct()` allows you to add logic to your SCT.
 Normally, your SCT is simply a script with subsequent `pythonwhat` function calls, all of which have to pass. `test_correct()` allows you to bypass this: you can specify a "sub-SCT" in the `check` part, that should pass.
 If these tests pass, the "sub-SCT" in `diagnose` is not executed.
 If the tests don't pass, the "sub-SCT" in `diagnose` is run, typically to dive deeper into what the error might be and give more specific feedback.

-To accomplish this, the lambda function in `check` is executed silently, so that failure will not cause the SCT to stop and generate a feedback message.
+To accomplish this, the SCT in `check` is executed silently, so that failure will not cause the SCT to stop and generate a feedback message.
 If the execution passes, all is good and `test_correct()` is abandoned.
 If it fails, `diagnose` is executed, not silently.
 If the `diagnose` part fails, the feedback message that it generates is presented to the student.
 If it passes, the `check` part is executed again, this time not silently, to make sure that a `test_correct()` that contains a failing `check` part leads to a failing SCT.

 ### Example 1